 Remortgage arrangement fees

-The amount varies between different lenders and some deals don’t have an arrangement fee at all.
+The amount varies between different banks and building societies and some deals don’t have an arrangement fee at all.
 The arrangement fee can either be a fixed amount, which tends to range from around £500 to around £1,500, or a percentage of the amount you’re borrowing.
 Usually the lower the mortgage rate, the higher the arrangement fee will be, and vice versa.
-Our advisers can work out if it's worth paying a higher fee to get a lower interest rate.
+Your L&C adviser will work with you to decide if it's worth paying a higher fee to get a lower interest rate.

-You can usually pay the arrangement fee in one of two ways:
+You can normally pay the arrangement fee in one of two ways:

-Although adding the fee onto your mortgage might save you money in the short-term, remember that you’ll pay interest on the fee over your whole mortgage term.
-It’s good to know that the arrangement fee is usually non-refundable if you don't go through with the remortgage.
+Although adding the fee onto your mortgage might save you money in the short-term, you’ll pay interest on the fee over your whole mortgage term.
+The arrangement fee is usually non-refundable, so if you don't go through with the remortgage, you’ll lose that cash.

 Mortgage booking fees

-You’ll pay this upfront when you submit your mortgage application, and it cannot be added to your mortgage.
+This can’t be added to the mortgage, so you’ll have to pay for it upfront when you submit your mortgage application.
 Booking fees typically range from £100 to £200 and are non-refundable.

 Remortgage legal fees

-Legal fees are the costs you must pay a solicitor or conveyancer to carry out the legal work involved in transferring your mortgage from one lender to another.
+Legal fees are what you have to pay a solicitor or conveyancer to carry out the legal work involved in transferring your mortgage from one lender to another.
 They'll also arrange for the outstanding debt to your current lender to be repaid and will register your new lender’s mortgage against your property.

-Sometimes lenders offer free legal work as part of the remortgage deal, in which case they'll appoint a solicitor themselves and you won’t have to pay any remortgage solicitor fees.
-It’s always good to ask your adviser in case this is true of your new lender.
+Sometimes lenders offer free legal work as part of the remortgage deal.
+In this case they’ll appoint a solicitor themselves, and you won’t have to pay any remortgage solicitor fees.

 Remortgage valuation fees

-Your new lender will need a valuation of your property before they will allow you to remortgage, so that they can be certain how much the property is worth.
+Your new lender will need a valuation of your property before you can remortgage.
+This is so they can be sure that the property is worth what you say it is.

 They'll usually appoint their own valuer or surveyor, but you will be expected to pay the cost of the valuation unless it is offered for free as part of your remortgage deal.